 Kadenang Ginto felt more lively through its bustling streets and crowds gathering in company lobbies.
 The extended world is part of the cast and should not be minimized.

-Los Bastardos has many opportunities to take risks but its conservative approach to character and worldbuilding barely make it interesting.
-Its character writing and cheesy dialogue is standard but the world around it is so bland it stands out from the rest of ABS-CBN's teleseryes.
+Los Bastardos has many opportunities to take risks but its conservative approach to character and worldbuilding barely makes it interesting.
+Its character writing and cheesy dialogue are standard, but the world around it is so bland it stands out from the rest of ABS-CBN's teleseryes.

 Add the constant mental monologues that deafen much of the scenery with almost ludicrous amounts of cheesiness and you have your average Pinoy teleserye that was built to please the audience and perhaps, to attract the concern of critics like myself.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.